triangulanr/assets/README.md

-# Sushi Assets Info
+# MIST Assets Info

 ![Check](https://github.com/trustwallet/assets/workflows/Check/badge.svg)

 # To Add Logo
 - [ ] Fork the Github repository

-- [ ] Create folder with name of token smartcontact address in **CHECKSUM** format `blockchains/ethereum/assets/<token_smartcontract_address>/`.
+- [ ] Create folder with name of token smartcontact address in **CHECKSUM** format `blockchains/smartbch/assets/<token_smartcontract_address>/`.

 - [ ] Tell your designer that token image must be in PNG format, avoid transparent background, recommended size 256x256px, with max file size of 100kB.

-- [ ] Upload your logo with file named `logo.png` to previously created folder with smartcontract address, and if you done all correctly your path should look like this. `blockchains/ethereum/assets/0x1234567461d3f8Db7496581774Bd869C83D51c93/logo.png`
+- [ ] Upload your logo with file named `logo.png` to previously created folder with smartcontract address, and if you done all correctly your path should look like this. `blockchains/smartbch/assets/0x1234567461d3f8Db7496581774Bd869C83D51c93/logo.png`

 - [ ] Run `npm run check` and make sure tests pass

 - [ ] Create a pull request to the main repo

-- [ ] Add link to sushiswap/default-token-list Issue
+- [ ] Add link to mistswapdex/default-token-list Issue

 ## Scripts